Nikolaus Dumba: In Vienna

+He also funded the România Jună (Young Romania) Student Organisation in Vienna, as well as various cultural organisations in the newly-established Kingdom of Romania.
+In recognition of these achievements, he was awarded the Order of the Crown of Romania.

-Benefactor in Greece
+In Greece

 During a visit to Athens with his wife Anna, he made a grant to the University of Athens to finish the building interiors.
-In the city of Serres, near his father's hometown, he founded an orphanage and contributed to the construction of a vocational school, under the aegis of his friend, Georgios Averoff.
+In the city of Serres, near his father's hometown, he founded an orphanage and contributed to the construction of a vocational school, under the aegis of his friend and fellow Greek politician, Georgios Averoff.

 Political functions

 From 1870 to 1896, he was a member of the Landtag, where he served on the Finance Committee and the Poor Law Committee, occasionally acting as the Landtag chairman's deputy.
 In 1885, the Kaiser appointed him to the Herrenhaus, the Upper Chamber of the Imperial Council of Austria.